Introduction¶

 The COUNT

-variable controls the number of tasks created for each flow.
+variable controls the number of tasks created for each test case.
 By default, it is set to 2

 .
 You can set it to 1